nichotieno/screenguard/README.md

 - **Activity Dashboard:** A comprehensive dashboard that visualizes blocked content categories with a bar chart and lists recent blocking events in a detailed log.
 - **Permission-Based Simulation:** Simulates the process of granting necessary system permissions (like Accessibility and Overlay) required for such an app to function on a real device.
 - **Local History:** All blocking activity is saved in the browser's local storage for persistence across sessions.
+- **Simulated Pro Features:** Includes a demonstration of "Pro" features like a custom blocklist to show how a Freemium monetization model could be implemented.

 ## 🛠️ Tech Stack